 - Persistent bad breath that remains even after brushing, flossing, or using mouthwash

-Are any treatment options for periodontal disease available?
+Are any dental treatment options for periodontal disease available?

 Gum recession is what occurs when gum tissue is recessed and lowers its position on the tooth, exposing the roots of the teeth.
 This can be caused by any number of lifestyle habits, and your course of treatment is often dependent on the cause of the problem.
 Some options to reduce sensitivity, improve gum blood flow, and protect the gum are to change your habits or possibly undergo oral surgery performed by a periodontist.